Alt-right: 2008–2014: Origins

 According to Hawley, the alt-right began in 2008.
-In November that year, the paleoconservative ideologue and academic Paul Gottfried gave a talk at his H. L. Mencken Club in Baltimore.
+In November of that year, the paleoconservative ideologue and academic Paul Gottfried gave a talk at his H. L. Mencken Club in Baltimore.
 Although the talk was titled "The Decline and Rise of the Alternative Right", it did not contain the phrase "alternative right" itself.
 Gottfried observed that, as the paleoconservative movement declined, a new cohort of young right-wingers were rising to take its place in challenging the neoconservative ideology then dominant in the Republican Party and broader U.S. conservative movement.

 One of those endorsing Gottfried's idea was fellow paleoconservative Richard B. Spencer.
-Born in 1978 to a wealthy family and raised in Dallas, Texas, in 2007 Spencer had dropped out of his PhD programme at Duke University to take up a position at The American Conservative magazine.
+Born in 1978 to a wealthy family and raised in Dallas, Texas, in 2007, Spencer had dropped out of his PhD programme at Duke University to take up a position at The American Conservative magazine.
 Spencer claimed he coined the term "alternative right" for the lecture's title, although Gottfried maintained that they were its joint creators.
 As "alternative right" became associated increasingly with white nationalism in subsequent years, Gottfried distanced himself from it.

 After The American Conservative fired Spencer, in 2008 he became managing director of Taki Theodoracopulos's right-wing website Taki's Magazine.
 The website initially contained contributions largely from paleoconservatives and right-libertarians, but under Spencer also gave space to white nationalists like Taylor.
 In 2009, Spencer used the term "alternative right" in the title of an article by white nationalist Kevin DeAnna.
 By 2010, Spencer had moved fully from paleoconservatism to white nationalism, although various later press sources instead called him a white supremacist.
-Leaving Taki's Magazine, in March 2010 Spencer launched The Alternative Right webzine.
+Leaving Taki's Magazine, in March 2010, Spencer launched The Alternative Right webzine.
 Early issues featured articles by white nationalists like Taylor and MacDonald as well as the Heathen Stephen McNallen.
 Spencer noted that "if you look at the initial articles for AlternativeRight.com, that was the first stage of the Alt-Right really coming into its own".

 AlternativeRight.com consisted primarily of short essays, covering a range of political and cultural issues.
 Many of these reflected the influence of the French Nouvelle Droite, although this declined as the alt-right grew.
 Spencer later stated that he wanted to create a movement distinct from the white power image of neo-Nazi and KKK groups, noting that their approach to white nationalism was "a total nonstarter.
 No one outside a hardcore coterie would identify with it".
 In 2011, Spencer became the head of the white nationalist National Policy Institute and launched the Radix Journal to promote his views; in 2012, he stepped down from the AlternativeRight website and took it offline in December 2013.
 By that year, Spencer was expressing ambivalence about the "alternative right" label; he preferred to be called an "identitarian".